Sales are governed by Articles L312-4 of the French Code of

 shall take place as described in the present Terms of Sale.

-Goods put up for auction: The details found in the Catalogue
+Goods put up for auction: The details found in the catalogue are

 it, taking into account any and all corrections announced upon